htmelle-inc/htmelle-curriculum/working_prototypes/wiki_article/README.md

 ## Phase 2

-In this phasem we'll create and style the text.
+In this phase, we'll create and style the text.

 ### Styling the long text